C3n7ral051nt4g3ncy/HEXA-OSINTRACKER/README.md

-# HEXAOSINT CTF - OSINTRACKER
+# HEXA OSINT CTF - OSINTRACKER
 I participated in the HEXA OSINT CTF v3 with the team ```Blaireaux des Légendes```.

 I used [OSINTRACKER](https://www.osintracker.com) to map out and to keep track of all entities that were found, and also to help remember the entities from v1 and v2.